+The 12 Team Behaviors That Drive Team Performance.
+How to Identify Team Values that Unify and Guide Your Team.
+The Key to Visions That Work.
+The 6 Benchmarks of High Performance Teams.
 Team-Building Exercises: Communication - From MindTools.com.
 Six Ways to Improve Communication Skills © iStockphotoaxnjax "Build a bridge" is just one exercise you can use to get communication flowing.

 How well do your team members communicate with one another?
 Poor communication lies at the root of many problems.
 It can lead to mistakes, quality problems, conflict, missed deadlines, and lost opportunities.
 One way of doing this is to use appropriate team-building activities.
 In this article, we'll look at six team-building exercises that can help your people to communicate better.
 Exercises to Develop Communication Skills Your team communicates in many different ways: face-to-face, by video conference, by instant message, and by email.
 Use the exercises below to improve essential communication skills like listening, empathy and verbalization.
 Exercise 1: Card Pieces In this activity, team members trade pieces of playing cards to put together complete cards.
 Uses This exercise is useful for showing team members others' perspectives.

 Several recent studies have shown that diverse and inclusive operations tend to be more innovative, generate better ideas, and capture new markets.
 The Center for Talent Innovation (pdf) found that companies with diverse employees are 70 percent more likely to report new or improved market share than companies with nondiverse employee populations.
 A study by Ronald Burt, a professor at University of Chicago, concluded that any diverse group will surface better, more effective ideas than a group of more homogenous “top talent.”
 But what exactly qualifies as diversity?
 As we commonly think of it, diversity is a matter of ethnicity, gender, and sexual orientation, among other inherent differences.
 But operating in a diverse organization also has its challenges.

 The Attributes of Real Teams A common purpose.
 Complementary skills.
 Shared leadership.
 3 Steps To Create A High-functioning Team.
 5 Tips on How to Deal With Conflict.
 If You Can’t Empathize with Your Employees, You’d Better Learn To.
 Empathy—the ability to read and understand other’s emotions, needs, and thoughts—is one of the core competencies of emotional intelligence and a critical leadership skill.